akhmarov/f5_otp/docs/POLICY_MDN.md

 ## Overview

 This is a description of each element in Visual Policy Editor (VPE) which need to be created and configured in order to establish One-Time Password (OTP) configuration portal APM policy.
 To fill all VPE fields properly you have to obtain all external objects that are mentioned in [Installation Guide](./INSTALL.md).
+Use this document if you selected **modern** APM customization type (TMOS version **15.1.x** and above).
+If you selected **standard** APM customization type or you use legacy software (TMOS version 15.0.x and below) proceed to the [Policy Description (standard)](./POLICY_STD.md) document.

 ## Policy